matematiflo/CompAssistedMath2023/Lean/Practice_folder/modus_ponens.md

 Since by assumption we have a proof of the implication `P → Q`, it suffices to prove `P`.
 This is what the `apply` tactic enables us to do.
 More precisely, the term `hPQ`, being of type `P → Q`, is a function from `P` to `Q`, so it sends a term of type `P`(a.k.a. a proof a `P`) to a term of type `Q`, i.e. a proof of `Q`.

 Now, after the `apply` tactic, the goal is changed to `P`.
 And since, again by assumption, we have a proof of `P`, we can close the goal using the `exact` tactic.
-Alternately, we can write the proof using just the `exact` tactic, because `hPQ hP` is the result of applying the function `hPQ : P → Q` to the term `hP : P`, thus producing a term of type `Q`.
+Alternately, we can write the proof using just the `exact` tactic, because `hPQ hP` is the result of applying the function `hPQ : P → Q` to the term `hP : P`, so it is a term of type `Q`.

 ```lean
 def MP_bis {P Q : Prop} (hP : P) (hPQ : P → Q) : Q :=